Meet Our Team

 Kaliffa Oliveira is the head instructor at Gracie Barra Alabama and is the only certified Jiu-Jitsu and Judo Black Belt in Birmingham.
 Originally from Goiânia, Goiás, Brazil, Kaliffa began training Judo when he was three years old in 1988.
-By age eight he had one second place in the 1993 South American Championship, and in 1995 became the first national Judo champion for Goiás.
-By fifteen, Kaliffa had one the Brazilian Judo nationals seven times.
+By age eight he had won second place in the 1993 South American Championship, and in 1995 became the first national Judo champion for Goiás.
+By fifteen, Kaliffa had won the Brazilian Judo nationals seven times.

 In 2001, Kaliffa moved to the United States to train with four-time Judo Olympian Sensei Leo White in Atlanta, GA.
 After receiving his Judo black belt from Sensei White, Kaliffa progressed to win the US National Judo Championships in 2003 and 2005.